 Wildlife SOS does not ask people to fundraise on Facebook on their website or via email – only in Facebook posts.
 They limit the fundraising experience entirely within Facebook, including thanking their fundraisers on their Fundraiser page:

-Most nonprofits skip thanking their fundraisers, but according to GivePanel, fundraisers who are thanked throughout the process raise 35% more than those who are not.
+Unfortunately, most nonprofits skip thanking their fundraisers, but according to GivePanel, fundraisers who are thanked throughout the process raise 35% more than those who are not.
+Facebook recently launched an automated Thank You tool that makes the thank you process easy:

 Finally, for those nonprofits concerned about not capturing the contact information of your Facebook fundraisers and donors, limiting the promotion of Fundraisers within Facebook is a good compromise.
 Some donors will opt-in to provide their email address and your nonprofit could attempt to capture the contact information of your fundraisers by including a link to an opt-in form in your Thank You message.